hostnet/accessor-generator-plugin-lib/README.md

 while switching keys.
 Using the fallback logic, new values can be encrypted with a new public key while still being able to decrypt both values encrypted with the old and values encrypted with the new public key.

-The flow to roll-over encryption keys would we as follows:
+The flow to roll-over encryption keys would be as follows:
 - Generate a new private/public-key pair
 - Store these in the paths specified in the composer.json as before
 - Store the old private key somewhere next to it and specify it in the composer.json under `<encryption_alias>_fallback`